Signaling and Employer Learning with Instruments: Introduction

 Two influential papers, \citet{FarberGibbons1996} and \citet{AltonjiPierret2001} (FG and AP, respectively) use changes across experience in how earnings correlate with schooling and a proxy of unobserved ability (e.g., IQ score) to test employer learning.
 Following FG and AP, \cite{Lange2007} shows that employers learn fast, and using the first-order conditions that characterize schooling decisions, he identifies an upper bound on how much signaling contributes to the private returns to education over the career.
 In general, researchers following this line of literature need a valid proxy of unobserved ability.
 Even then, they can only identify bounds on social returns after imposing strong and unverifiable assumptions.

-We broaden the empirical basis of the employer learning literature by asking: what do instrumental variable (IV) estimates of the returns to education identify within the employer learning framework of FG, AP, and \cite{Lange2007}?
+We add to the set of empirical methods available for distinguishing human capital returns from signaling returns to schooling by asking: what do instrumental variable (IV) estimates of the returns to education identify within the employer learning framework of FG, AP, and \cite{Lange2007}?
 We show that, under suitable assumptions about the instrument's observability, IV estimates of the causal effects of education on wages point-identify the private and the social returns to education.
-Unlike \citet{Lange2007}, our identification strategy does not rely on the first-order conditions for schooling choices, and thus, does not require specifying costs and benefits of schooling.
-Also, unlike the existing empirical literature that uses the employer learning framework, our identification strategy does not require access to an ability-correlate that employers cannot observe.

-This paper's central message is that what employers know about the instrument determines the interpretation of the IV estimates.
-To make this point, we distinguish between \emph{hidden} instruments that employers do not observe and \emph{transparent} instruments that they do.
-We then present several identification results based on this distinction.
-Most importantly, we show that a hidden instrument identifies the private returns to education whereas a transparent instrument identifies the social returns to education.
+{ Particularly, to make progress in this setting with asymmetric information, we introduce two new concepts related to IVs: a \emph{hidden} IV that employers do not observe and a \emph{transparent} IV that they do.
+Then we show that, in a general setting where returns to skills can vary with experience, a hidden IV identifies \emph{experience-varying} private returns to education, whereas a transparent IV identifies \emph{experience-varying} social returns to education.
+Thus, the central message of the paper and its main contribution is to show that what employers know about the IV determines what we can estimate with it.
+More broadly, this approach can guide the identification strategies in similar contexts where asymmetric information is important.

-We establish these results while relaxing the assumption that log-productivity is additively separable in individual skills and experience, which is an assumption maintained by AP, FG, and \cite{Lange2007}, and most studies following their approach.
-We instead allow the returns to skills to vary flexibly with experience.
-In this context, we show that a hidden IV identifies the {experience-varying} private returns, and a transparent IV identifies the {experience-varying} social returns.
-To identify both, private \emph{and} social returns to education, and thus, the signaling value of education, there are two ways to proceed.
-One way is to assume that the returns to skill do not vary with work experience.
-Another way is for the researcher to have access to both a hidden and a transparent instrument.

-Consider first the case when the returns to skill are assumed to be constant across experience.
-Then several additional identification results follow.
-Most importantly, we show that access to a hidden IV and a repeated cross-section of wages across workers' careers are sufficient to identify the private and social returns, and the speed of learning.
-Intuitively, when the returns to skill are constant across work experience, changes in the hidden IV estimates across work experience arise only from the changes in employers' information.
-The IV estimates, however, gradually converge to the experience-invariant social returns, and these changes in private returns identify the speed of learning and the signaling value of education.